Skip to content

 About this calculator

 Influencer pricing is driven by four key variables: follower count, engagement quality, platform value, and content format.
 The formula applies a platform multiplier — Instagram ×0.5, TikTok ×1.2, YouTube ×2.0, others ×1.0 — to the base follower count to reflect production effort and audience intent.
 It then scales by (1 + engagementRate / 100) so that creators with higher interaction earn proportionally more.
-Finally, a content-type multiplier adjusts for format: Reel ×1.0, Post ×0.8, Story ×0.5.
+Finally, a content-type multiplier now applies directly from your selection: Single Post ×1.0, Story ×1.5, Campaign Package ×2.5, and Video/Reel ×3.0.
 The result is a baseline price estimate in dollars.
-YouTube commands the highest multiplier because video production is labour-intensive and viewer intent is high, while Stories are ephemeral and require less production effort.
+YouTube commands the highest platform multiplier because video production is labour-intensive and viewer intent is high; among content types, Video/Reel commands the highest multiplier for the same reason.

 How to use